General Motors reaches tentative agreement with UAW, potentially ending six-week strike

 The tentative deal, which came on Fain’s 55th birthday, capped a furious few days of agreements that still need to be ratified by 146,000 UAW members at GM, Ford and Jeep-maker Stellantis.
 Ford agreed to a new contract last week and was followed by Stellantis on Saturday, which raised the pressure on GM to settle for essentially the same terms.

+Members could still vote down the contracts, but it’s likely they would bring labor peace to the domestic auto industry, at least until they’d expire on April 30, 2028.

-All agreed to contracts that would last four years and eight months, raise general wages 25% for top assembly plant workers and add cost of living adjustments that would bring their pay increases to over 30% by the time the contracts end on April 30, 2028, said the people, who asked not to be identified because they weren’t authorized to talk publicly about the deal.
+All three companies agreed to raise general wages by 25% for top assembly plant workers and add cost of living adjustments that would bring their pay increases to over 30% by the time the contracts end, said the people, who asked not to be identified because they weren’t authorized to talk publicly about the deal.
+Workers would get an immediate 11% pay raise upon ratification.

+The GM deal should make Fain’s birthday a happy one.
+Most industry analysts say contracts with the Detroit Three are victories for the UAW, which had sought big gains to make up for concessions it made to help the companies get through the Great Recession of late-2007 to 2009.
+Initally Fain wanted 40% raises and even asked for a 32-hour work week for 40 hours of pay, but he didn’t get all of his demands.

+During the talks, which began last summer, the companies said they were reluctant to agree to the union’s terms, fearing they would force them to raise vehicle prices higher than competitors with nonunion factories in the U.S., including Toyota and Tesla.

 For GM, which was losing millions of dollars each week the strike lasted, the impetus was clear: Reach a deal so it could open an SUV factory in Spring Hill, Tennessee, on time Monday morning, and get a highly profitable truck-based SUV plant in Arlington, Tennessee, back online as soon as possible.

-It wasn’t immediately clear whether the Tennessee plant did open on time, but about 18,000 striking workers at GM assembly plants and parts warehouses across the nation remained on the picket lines Monday morning awaiting official word from union officials that the strike would end.
+That didn’t happen, as workers at Spring Hill and about 18,000 others on strike at GM assembly plants and parts warehouses awaited official word of the agreement Monday from the union.
+However, workers were expected to start returning to work as early as Monday.

-Mike Huerta, president of UAW Local 602 in Lansing, Michigan, was hesitant to celebrate the deal before seeing more information, saying that “the devil’s in the details.”
+Mike Huerta, president of UAW Local 602, which was on strike in Lansing, Michigan, was hesitant to celebrate the deal before seeing more information, saying that “the devil’s in the details.”

 “Our bargainers did their job.
 They’re going to present us with something and then we get to tell them it was good enough or it wasn’t,” said Huerta.